apilayer/currencylayer-API/docs/specifications.md

 ### "success", "error"

-The **"success"** property indicates that your query has been successful.
-If your query fails, the API will return an `error` (see **API Error Types** below).
+The **"success"** property indicates if your query has been successful or not. (see **API Error Types** below).

 ```
 // query successful
 "success": "true"

 // query failed
-"error": "true"
+"success": "false"
 ```

 ### "terms"

-Linking the [Terms & Conditions](https://currencylayer.com/terms) to every API Result intends to remind anybody using or viewing currencylayer API Data that no guarantees are made and no warranties are offered regarding accuracy, validity, or availability, and that all usage is at your own risk.
+[Terms & Conditions](https://currencylayer.com/terms): No guarantees are made and no warranties are offered regarding accuracy, validity, or availability, and all usage of this service is at your own risk.

 ```
 "terms": "..."